 Air Handler vs. Furnace

 Air conditioners contain the condenser and are usually set outside the home.
 One of the most common confusions with air conditioners is that they cool the existing air in your home.
-Air conditioners actually take heat from inside your home through a host of pieces within your system and expel it outside.
+Air conditioners actually remove heat from inside your home through a host of pieces within your system and expel it outside.
 The removal of heat is what makes the air feel cool, not the addition of cold air.

 The warm air inside your home is brought into the system through return ducts and then pass over a refrigerant coil.
 As the warm air is blown across the cooled coil, heat is removed.
 Refrigerant lines then send the heat outside.
 Now you’re left with cool, comfortable indoor air that you can enjoy on the hottest of days.
 And that’s pretty much it.
-Sure, the equipment is more intricate than that, but the process itself is easy to break down and understand.
+Sure, the equipment is more complex than that, but the process itself is easy to break down and understand.

 Understanding all of your home’s heating and cooling pieces for the Saint Charles climate is probably a little idealistic, but there are a number of things that can be helpful to you as a homeowner.
-If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the pros at Golden Seal Service Experts a call at 630-246-2698 or set up a free appointment online today.
+If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the experts at Golden Seal Service Experts a call at 630-246-2698 or set up a free appointment online today.